lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 }
 ```

-As you can see, in the `main` method, we just start our render / game engine, modeled by the `Engine` class.
-This class requires, in its constructor, the name of the application and a reference to the class that will implement the application logic.
-This is controlled by an interface `IAppLogic` interface which defines three methods:
+As you can see, in the `main` method, we just start our render/game engine, modeled by the `Engine` class.
+This class requires, in its constructor, the name of the application and a reference to the class which will implement the application logic.
+This is controlled by an interface `IAppLogic` which defines three methods:

-- `init`:  Which is invoked upon application startup to create the required resources (meshes, textures, etc.).
+- `init`: Invoked upon application startup to create the required resources (meshes, textures, etc).
-- `handelInput`: Which is invoked periodically so the application can update its stated reacting to user input.
+- `handelInput`: Which is invoked periodically so that the application can update its stated reacting to user input.
 - `cleanUp`: Which is invoked when the application finished to properly release the acquired resources.

 ## Engine